Artoriuz/ArtCNN/README.md

 The original `C` architecture is the result of the research I've conducted during my MSc.
 Starting from [EDSR](https://arxiv.org/abs/1707.02921), I miniaturised and thoroughly simplified the model to maximise quality within a very constrained performance budget.
 The subsequent `R` architecture was born from various experiments trying to scale ArtCNN up while still attempting to balance quality and performance.

+My goal is to keep ArtCNN as vanilla as possible, so don't expect bleeding-edge ideas to be adopted until they've stood the test of time.

 ### Why ReLU activations?

 Using ReLU instead of fancier options like the GELU or the SiLU is a deliberate choice.
 The quality gains from switching to different activations are difficult to justify when you take into account the performance penalty.
 ArtCNN is aimed at video playback and encoding, where speed matters.
 If you want to understand why the ReLU is faster, feel free to check [ReLU Strikes Back: Exploiting Activation Sparsity in Large Language Models](https://arxiv.org/abs/2310.04564).

 ### Why the L1 loss?

 The L1 loss (mean absolute error) is still the standard loss used to train state-of-the-art distortion-based SISR models.
-Researchers have attempted to design more sophisticated losses to better match human perception of quality, but ultimately the best results are often obtained by combining the L1 loss with something else, just to help it get out of local minima.
+Researchers have attempted to design more sophisticated losses to better match human perception of quality, but ultimately the best results are often obtained by [combining the L1 loss with something else](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), just to help it get out of local minima.
 I've been playing around with structural-similarity and frequency-domain losses, but the results so far have not been conclusive.

 ### Why AdamW?